aCertainProgrammer/UnnamedDraftingTool/README.md

 - search for a champion until there is only one available to be picked, then use the number method from above.

-This method has the advantage of not requiring a hover to work, which will certainly be appreciated by the Vim enthusiasts
+This method has the advantage of not requiring a hover to work, which will certainly be appreciated by the Vim enthusiast

 ## Keyboard shortucts